How to Grow an Email List in 5 Simple Ways

 Note: You used to be able to automate this with Zapier, but it looks like Revue has recently changed its API access, so my Zap was automatically turned off.

-So far, that's helped me capture 1,814 subscribers directly from my Twitter profile.
+So far, that's helped me capture 1,814 subscribers directly from my X profile and grow my email list.

 2. Use Hypefury autoplugs